• Skip to primary navigation

 Refunds & Cancellation Policy

-If, after being admitted to the program, a student needs to cancel and withdraws from the program more than 2 months from the official start date, 50% of the program fees will be refunded.
-The $500 non-refundable fee will not be refunded.
+If, after being admitted to the program, a student needs to cancel and withdraws from the program more than 2 months from the official start date, $4,000 of the program fees will be refunded.
 Withdrawal requests received less than 2 months from the program start are nonrefundable.

 Contact us